cclauss/ods-documentation/source/billing/intro.rst

-On the platform, the billing revolves around 4 key concepts, **organizations**, **payment methods**, **plans** and **subscriptions**, organized as such: members of organizations that have the required permissions can setup paid plans on their datasets that other organizations and users will be able to subscribe to using their own payment methods (credit cards).
+On the platform, the billing revolves around 4 key concepts, **organizations**, **payment methods**, **plans** and **subscriptions**, organized as such: members of organizations that have the required permissions can setup paid plans on their datasets that members other organizations and standard users will be able to subscribe to using their own payment methods (credit cards).

 Organizations
 ^^^^^^^^^^^^^